MicrosoftDocs/edge-developer/microsoft-edge/web-platform/how-to-detect-win11.md

 ms.prod: microsoft-edge
 ms.date: 11/22/2022
 ---
-# Detect Windows 11 and CPU Architecture using User-Agent Client Hints
+# Detect Windows 11 and CPU architecture using User-Agent Client Hints

 <!--
 Restrict the lexicon to these forms: